Aquestive Therapeutics (AQST) Receives a Buy from Wedbush

-According to TipRanks.com, Moussatos is a 4-star analyst with an average return of 9.3% and a 50.9% success rate.
-Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.
+According to TipRanks.com, Moussatos is a 4-star analyst with an average return of 9.2% and a 50.9% success rate.
+Moussatos covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Catabasis Pharmaceuticals, and Eiger Biopharmaceuticals.

-Aquestive Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $15.00, representing a 130.8% upside.
-In a report issued on November 5, RBC Capital also maintained a Buy rating on the stock with a $7.00 price target.
+Aquestive Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $15.00.

 See today’s analyst top recommended stocks >>